YosysHQ-Docs/AppNote-400/docs/source/index.rst

 ..

-	(Adjust the path for SCRIPTS to match the mcy install location if necessary.)
+	(Adjust the path for SCRIPTS to match the MCY install location if necessary.)

 - verify that the file ``output.txt`` was created and contains ``1 PASS``.